Curved Page Divider

 Placement Stability

 A vast number of foster children eventually get back to their biological families once the problems that caused their removal are solved.
-This uniting is undoubtedly a positive outcome when it is being conducted with the child's interests in mind and support to continue the stability of the family.
+This uniting is undoubtedly a positive outcome when it is conducted with the child's interests in mind and with support to maintain the family's stability.
+Adoption

 For children who cannot live again with their biological families, it is an inevitable and lasting answer to adopt.
 A lot of foster children are making their way to permanent homes that they call their own through adoption.
-These children generally show improvement in the health and wellbeing aspects of their lives after they are placed in a safe, permanent home environment.
+These children generally show improvement in their health and well-being after being placed in a safe, permanent home environment.
+Educational Success

-Proper care can help foster children thrive in their academic lives.
-Tutoring and other educational aides available through various programs can assist foster children in surmounting their academic problems, proceeding with university education, and pursuing career ambitions.
+Proper care can help foster children thrive academically.
+Tutoring and other educational aides available through various programs can assist foster children in overcoming academic challenges, pursuing higher education, and pursuing career ambitions.

 Understanding Foster Child Needs in Virginia

-The Department of Social Services (DSS) manages Virginia's foster care system, which consists of a network of secure and equipped foster homes, group homes, and supervised residential facilities for children who are not placed with their birth families.
-The fundamental purpose of foster care is to provide a secure temporary home until families are reunited or when the child is adopted or appointed as a guardian.
+The Department of Social Services (DSS)manages Virginia's foster care system, which consists of a network of secure and equipped foster homes, group homes, and supervised residential facilities for children who are not placed with their birth families.
+The fundamental purpose of foster care is to provide a secure, temporary home until families are reunited, or until the child is adopted or appointed as a guardian.

 The Age At Which Children End Up In Foster Care